Catrionamcd/ViewsIt-Site/TEST.md

 *User Story*
 * Account Registration for site vistor.
-1. If a user wants to contribute to the site and posts some of their views or even set up their own channel of interest they must register with the site.
+1. If a user wants to contribute to the site and post some of their views or even set up their own channel of interest they must register with the site.
 To test this I created a new user, 'MaryOD'.

 ![alt text](assets/test-images/Test-Reg.png)